 National Intervention's Sobriety Test on addiction to corporate power and money in politics is the simplest "Pass/Fail" exam that Congress, or anyone, will ever take:

-1. Commit to a constitution that affirms corporations are not people and that campaigns are only publicly financed,
+1. Commit to a constitution that affirms corporations are not people and that campaigns are publicly, not privately, financed.

 2. Hit send.

 Building a sobriety checkpoint for this 116th Congress (2019-2020), the 117th Congress (2021), the 2020 presidential race, and the next election -so that it's not an auction- means testing every elected official and candidate for federal office.
 That's where you come in.
 Sending the test now to your exact representatives lets us know who is under the influence while behind the wheel of our democracy.
-If your elected officials pass or need to be checked out of power and into rehab, you and others in your area can easily become Citizen Sponsors, build your local National Intervention Coordinating Committee, bring an intervention event to your community or campus, and help inform non-voters about sober candidates that appear on their ballot.
+Whether your elected officials pass or need to be checked out of power and into rehab, you and others in your area can easily become Citizen Sponsors, build your local National Intervention Coordinating Committee, bring an intervention event to your community or campus, and help inform non-voters about sober candidates that appear on their ballot.